Mobile-clogging transition in a Fermi-like model of counterflowing particles: The model

-Therefore, for the sake of simplicity, we illustrate our idea in Fig. \ref {Fig:all_plots}.
-Two species of particles drift in counterflow in an annular system composed by $L$ cells, each one with the same limiting factor $\sigma _{\max }$, regarding the distinct situations as previously described.
+We consider in this paper a two-species model of particles which drift in counterflow in an annular system composed by $L$ cells, each one with the same limiting factor $\sigma _{\max }$, regarding the distinct situations (i) and (ii) described in the previous section.
+For the sake of simplicity, we pictorially illustrate our idea in Fig. \ref{Fig:all_plots}.